minetest/dev.luanti.org/content/_index.md

 # Luanti Documentation

 Welcome to **Luanti Documentation**.
-Luanti is an open-source voxel game engine that includes an app for players and a distribution platform for convenient mod and game installation.
+Luanti (formerly [Minetest](https://blog.luanti.org/2024/10/13/Introducing-Our-New-Name/)) is an open-source voxel game engine that includes an app for players and a distribution platform for convenient mod and game installation.

 {{% comment %}} Keep this list matching the table of contents ordering {{% /comment %}}